Journaling – A Practical Way To Declutter Your Mind

 Practical approaches to journaling

-Establishing a journaling routine.
+Establishing a journaling routine

 The key to successful journaling is to establish a routine.
 Find a time and a comfortable place where you can write without interruptions.
 It can be in the morning before you start your day, during your lunch break, or at night before you go to bed.
 Make it a habit to write consistently, even if it’s just for a few minutes each day.

 When I started journaling many many years ago I set my alarm for 20 minutes earlier in the morning before work.
 Those days I had to be at work at 6:30 am.
 Saying I did not have enough time to write would have sounded valid because I worked 2 and 3 jobs from 6:30 am to after 10 pm 5 days a week.
-Making positive changes was a big wish of mine so I made the time.

 Help yourself to a weeks worth of free writing prompts!

-You can also set a goal for how often you want to journal.
+You can set a goal for how often you want to journal.
 It can be daily, weekly, or as often as you need to clear your mind.
 Write down your goal and track your progress in a journal.
 Celebrate your achievements, no matter how small they may seem.
 Hey!
 A win is a win!

 Today when I am stuck in thought or with an issue to sort I always turn to writing any hour of the day.